 Number in Tested Set: 6

 This thick, sturdy bin is a solid budget choice for rugged protection in trying conditions.
-Made of high-density polyethylene, the Homz Tough Durabilt is ready to take on both hot and cold temperatures.
+Made of high-density polyethylene, the Homz Tough Durabilt Tote Box is ready to take on both hot and cold temperatures.
 The oversized lip and lid offer excellent protection, while simple pressure latches allow for easy removal — after a bit of a learning curve, that is (pull the sides of the latch points out away from the bin while pressing down on the top with your thumbs).
-Strategic holes around the top let you add zip ties for an extra level of security during transit or long-term storage.
+Strategic holes around the top let you add zip ties for extra security during transit or long-term storage.

 Number in Tested Set: 2

-The Homz Snaplock is a long and low bin that slides under any piece of furniture with more than 6.2" of clearance.
+The Homz Snaplock Clear Storage Bin is a long and low bin that slides under any piece of furniture with more than 6.2" of clearance.
 It's a very narrow bin that we don't like quite as much as the Rubbermaid Cleverstore.
 We can't quite fit two rows of sweaters inside, and its slender dimensions are less adaptable to the many spaces in which you might want to put it.
 However, it is a simple bin that works well with the right contents and offers a solid value if you're in the market for this style.

 Number in Tested Set: 2

-The StorageWorks Decorative boxes are exactly how they seem.
+The StorageWorks Decorative Storage Boxes are exactly how they seem.
 They offer the familiar fabric-covering-cardboard construction and an interesting aesthetic that might be exactly what you're looking for.
 Their rope handles come unattached, allowing you to choose the length that works best for you — or leave them off entirely.
 Deep lids stay in place well and make these storage bins impressively stackable.

-Oddly, the lids are also collapsible, leaving them with weak corners that fold inward every time the lid is lifted off the body and making it a more cumbersome endeavor to put them back on.
+Oddly, the lids are also collapsible, leaving them with weak corners that fold inward every time the lid is lifted off the body, making it a more cumbersome endeavor to put them back on.
 Ours also had some rather untidy construction, with edges showing and sloppy seam endings.
 And if you're trying to maximize space, the large knots needed to keep the rope handles in place take up a lot of room inside the box.
 But if you're willing to make a few sacrifices for the sake of the design, we do appreciate their aesthetic value.Material: Fabric exterior, cardboard within, rope handles

 Number in Tested Set: 3